- Alexandra Remond

-The thesis uncovers the effects of independence referendums on secessionist dynamics, including state-creation, peace and stability, and long-term implications for the future of the secessionist movement or international law.
-It uses a quantitative and qualitative mixed-method approach which includes the creation of a new dataset on secessionist movements and independence referendums from 1905 to 2014, and interviews with Montenegrin and politicians, academics and civil society representatives.
+The thesis uncovered the effects of independence referendums on secessionist dynamics, including state-creation, peace and stability, and long-term implications for the future of the secessionist movement or international law.
+It used a quantitative and qualitative mixed-method approach which included the creation of a new dataset on secessionist movements and independence referendums from 1905 to 2014, and interviews with Montenegrin and politicians, academics and civil society representatives.

 The research is also concerned with the consequences of the referendum designs and campaigns on the electorate, notably its polarization, and how they affect the likelihood of secession, peaceful transition and may set internal and external (international) precedents.